qmk/qmk_firmware/docs/feature_space_cadet_shift.md

 Then, replace the Left Shift key in your keymap with `KC_LSPO` (Left Shift, Parenthesis Open), and Right Shift with `KC_RSPC` (Right Shift, Parenthesis Close).

+When this features enable, binary size increases around 520 bytes.

 ## Keycodes

 |Keycode  |Description                           |